Thousands of U.S.-bound migrants cross into Guatemala without authorization | Law-Order

 Thousands of U.S.-bound migrants cross into Guatemala without authorization

+Guatemala invoked special measures for security forces on Thursday, after thousands of Central American migrants crossed the border without authorization as part of a caravan aiming to reach the United States.
+President Alejandro Giammattei's declaration gives security forces additional powers to disperse public gatherings in six of Guatemala's departments, as more Central American migrants are expected to try to enter the country in the coming days.

-Over 2,000 Central American migrants heading to the United States from Honduras barged past armed Guatemalan security troops at the border on Thursday, as they sought to escape poverty exacerbated by the coronavirus pandemic.
-On Thursday, caravan members, many wearing face masks, began gathering near the Guatemalan border at 6.30am.
-By mid-day more than 2,000 migrants had crossed without authorization, said Guatemalan officials, who expressed concern about contagion.
+On Thursday morning, more than 2,000 caravan members, many wearing face masks, barged past armed Guatemalan troops at the border, as they sought to escape poverty exacerbated by the coronavirus pandemic.
+Guatemalan officials expressed concern about contagion.

 The caravan is the biggest since the coronavirus pandemic hit Central America in March, triggering strict government shutdowns that battered already precarious economies, leading to rises in unemployment and poverty.
 It is likely to face challenges crossing through Mexico, where President Andres Manuel Lopez Obrador has deployed the National Guard to the border with Guatemala and dispersed previous caravans under pressure from the United States.